-5.2.1 Soils, geology and landform
+5.2.1 Soils, geology, and landform

-5.2.1.1 Topography
+5.2.1.1 Topography and bathymetry

-The surface elevation of the proposal site ranges from 0 m to approximately 25 m above Australian height datum, with the land sloping from the southern portion of the proposal site towards the shore.
-Higher topographic elevations are present to the east and west (up to 40 m Australian height datum) outside the proposal site boundary.
-Elevation contours are shown in Figure 5-4.
+The surface elevation of the onshore aspects of the proposal site ranges from 0 m to approximately 25 m above Australian height datum, with the land sloping from the southern portion of the proposal site towards the shore.
+Higher topographic elevations are present to the east and west (up to 40 m Australian height datum) outside the site boundary.
+Elevation contours are shows in Figure 5-4.